ibnuda/fpmortals/manuscript/complete.md

   final class SleepTask extends Sleep[Task] { ... }
 ~~~~~~~~

-But recall that our algebras can provide a `liftM` on their companion, see
-Chapter 7.4 on the Monad Transformer Library, allowing us to lift a
-`LocalClock[Task]` into our desired `StateT[Task, BearerToken, ?]` context, and
-everything is consistent.

 Namun harap diingat bahwa aljabar kita dapat menyediakan sebuah `liftM` pada objek
 pendampingnya, lihat pada bab 7.4 pada bagian Pustaka Transformator Monad, dan
 memperkenankan kita untuk mengangkat `LocalClock[Task]` pada konteks `StateT[Task, BearerToken, ?]`
 dan pada akhirnya semuanya konsisten.

-Unfortunately, that is not the end of the story.
-Things get more complicated
-when we go to the next layer.
-Our `JsonClient` has an interpreter using a
-different context

 Sayangnya, cerita tidak berhenti disini.
 Beberapa hal menjadi semakin kompleks
 saat kita beralih pada lapisan selanjutya. `JsonClient` kita mempunyai sebuah